danluu/post-mortems/README.md

 [AT&T](http://users.csc.calpoly.edu/~jdalbey/SWE/Papers/att_collapse.html).
 A bad line of C code introduced a race hazard which in due course collapsed the phone network.
 After a planned outage, the quickfire resumption messages triggered the race,  causing more reboots which retriggered the problem.
 "The problem repeated iteratively throughout the 114 switches in the network, blocking over 50 million calls in the nine hours it took to stabilize the system."
 From 1990.

+[BBC Online](http://www.bbc.co.uk/blogs/internet/entries/a37b0470-47d4-3991-82bb-a7d5b8803771).
+In July 2014, BBC Online experienced a very long outage of several of its popular online services including the BBC iPlayer.
+When the database backend was overloaded, it had started to throttle requests from various services.
+Services that hadn't cached the database responses locally began timing out and eventually failed completely.

 [Bitly](http://blog.bitly.com/post/85260908544/more-detail).
 Hosted source code repo contained credentials granting access to bitly backups, including hashed passwords.

 [BrowserStack](https://www.browserstack.com/attack-and-downtime-on-9-November).
 An old prototype machine with the [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) vulnerability still active had secret keys on it which ultimately led to a security breach of the Production system.